rippedpiracy/docs/TV/Shows.md

 **_Only use the site we linked here._**
 *<small>In the Settings, you can replace all the "API" fields with https://popcorn-time.ga/ to make the Movies appear.</small>*

+[**Seez**](https://seez.su) - A streaming webpage with a pretty UI.
+Constantly updated with Indian content.
+Has additional hosts and subtitles.

 # Downloading

 <small>Higher Quality most of the time and better watching experience overall compared to Streaming.</small>